Madaniarias/Habit-Tracker-App/PROJECT/readme.md

 ## Success Criteria

 1. The solution provides a login screen that uses email and is protected by password.
 Also, povides a registration screen that requests username, email, password and checks the password.
 2. The solution will display the history of all habits.
-It will show the completion of each individual habit and overall habit completion of a particular day.
+It will show the completion of each individual habit and the overall completionn of habits of a particular day.
-3. The solution provides a tracking system for up 5 habits.
+3. The solution provides a tracking system for up 5 to habits.
-4. The solution allows the user to save habit completion per day and displays the progress in a graphic manner.
+4. The solution allows the user to save habits completion per day and displays the progress in a graphic manner.
-5. The solution's overall application displays should mostly use the color palette provided by the client and buttons should be a distingable size.
+5. The solution allows the user to delete saved habit information from the history of all habits.
-6. The solution should include a log out button for the user to close the session.
+6. The solution should have a function to stop from saving habit progress twice the same day.

 Color palette provided: